lapce/lapce/CONTRIBUTING.md

 # How to contribute
 Thank you for your interest in contributing to Lapce!
 No contribution is too small and we consider _all_ contributions to the project.
 There are many ways to contribute (a few are listed here) but if you think of something else, join us on [Discord](https://discord.gg/n8tGJ6Rn6D) or let us know via an [issue](https://github.com/lapce/lapce/issues).

+A summary of how to contribute is below.
+If you are a _user_, also check out [this guide](docs/new-contributor-guide-user.md).
+If you are a _developer_, also check out [this guide](docs/new-contributor-guide-developer.md).

 ## Feature Requests

 A feature request is _something you want to have included in Lapce_.
 We track feature requests on GitHub via [issues](https://github.com/lapce/lapce/issues).
 There are generally two kinds of features: